TerryV8/click-count/docs/terraform_iam_dns.md

 ```

 # 3. On AWS, setup IAM

-IAM is an AWS item, which is not able to be configured through Terraform
+IAM is an AWS feature, that can only be configured through the AWS console.
+IAM is going to give in our case, to terraform, the permission access to provision resources.

-We are going to give terraform, the permission that needs to provision resources
+On AWS
 Thus, go to IAM console / Users / Add user
 => Fill User name = terransible, Access type = Programmatic access
 => Next permissions / Attach existing policies directly => Check AdministratorAccess